lorenzozane/youtube-cc-fuzzy-search/README.md

 ### Chromium
 [Chrome Web Store][Chrome]

-### Firefox
+### Firefox (Gecko)
-*Coming soon*
+[Firefox Add-ons][Firefox]

 ### Manual Installation

+#### Chrome / Edge / Chromium-based browsers
-1. Download this repository
+1. Download this repository as ZIP and extract it
-2. Open Chrome and navigate to the extensions page
+2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode"
+3. Enable "Developer mode" using the toggle in the top-right corner
-4. Choose "Load unpacked" (Chrome)
+4. Click "Load unpacked" button in the top-left
-5. Select the directory containing the extension files
+5. Select the `chrome` directory from the extracted files

+#### Firefox / Zen
+1. Download this repository as ZIP and extract it
+2. Navigate inside of the `firefox` folder and ZIP all the files in there
+2. Open Firefox and navigate to `about:addons`
+3. Click "Install add-on from file" using the settings icon on the top-right
+4. Navigate to the `firefox` folder and select the ZIP file created earlier

 ## Contribution